 Inflation acted as a moderating factor on the evolution on debt ratios.
 Debt-to-GDP ratio increased to 110.7% for the first quarter of 2024 in France.
-Deficits are quite large: from 3.0% in Germany to 7.5% in the US.
+Deficits are quite large: from 2.8% in Germany to 7.4% in the US and do not seem to be decreasing.